mwollersheimSW/who-is-mike/README.md

 I love what we do and feel inspired by working with amazing people.
 I've never felt like the "smartest guy in the room" (just the opposite, usually).
 I genuinely enjoy working with people and seeing the different skills that people can bring.
 I feel like I can appreciate a wide variety of perspectives and see the good qualities in anyone.

-I'm an introvert (I think), but I love talking with people.
-I just need time to recharge the social battery after doing so.
-I don't think most people would know this about me, I try to hide it.

 ## Operating Approach

+### Meetings and 1:1s
 * It's important to me to stay connected with my teams and to get a better-than-surface-level understanding of the initiatives we have and their progress
 * I like to meet 1:1 with my direct-reports weekly and appreciate when they come prepared to discuss their concerns, what's exciting them right now, where they need help and what their key activities have been
   - Often times our discussions lead to actions and I like to make sure any actions are explicit and clearly assigned to one of us
 * In order to preserve space in my calendar, I prefer to meet 1:1 with others in my team on a less frequent or as-needed basis, and I rely on them to take the initative to set these up when requested
   - I am always happy to have those meetings though!
 Please ask for them whenever you'd like to talk
+* Biweekly Team / Product Meetings as appropriate
+  - I am always happy to have those meetings though!
+Please ask for them whenever you'd like to talk

+## Management Style

+* I trust my team and I want you to feel empowered to take initiative and make decisions
+* Of course there are times that we need to talk about something before it happens, and here is my guideline for that
+  - If you
 *

-## Management Style

 ## How I Communicate

+I'm an introvert (I think), but I love talking with people.
+I just need time to recharge the social battery after doing so.
+I don't think most people would know this about me, I try to hide it.

 ### Ways to reach me (in priority order):

 1. Slack
-2. Text/WhatsApp (number is in slack)
+2. Email
-3. Email
+3. Text / Phone

 ### Please reach out

 Please always reach out to me on Slack.
 I would rather you send me a ping than not.
 I prefer more communication than less.
 And it is not a bother.
-Use my office hours for more verbal discussions.

 ### How to communicate challenges